wuyingki/WorkBetter/OKEsetup.md

 ## **STEP 2.5**: Security List Configuration

-The VCN must have security lists defined for the worker node subnets and the load balancer subnets.
-Two security lists have been created (in addition to the default security list) to control access to and from the worker node subnets and load balancer subnets.
-The two security lists are named 'oke-workers' and 'oke-loadbalancers' respectively.
+The VCN must have security lists defined for the Worker Node Subnets and the Load Balancer Subnets.
+Two security lists need to be created (in addition to the default security list) to control access to and from the worker node subnets and load balancer subnets.
+The two security lists are named **oke-workers** and **oke-loadbalancers** respectively.

 Create two additional security lists to the default `Default Security List for oke-cluster`
   - **Security List Name:** `oke-workers`
   - **Security List Name:** `oke-loadbalancers`

-There are two types of rules, ingress and egress, for both workers and load balancer security lists.
-There 12 rules in total for the worker node subnet and two rules in total for the load balancer subnet.
+There are two types of rules, Ingress and Egress, for both Workers and Load Balancer security lists.
+There 12 rules in total for the Worker Node Subnet and two rules in total for the Load Balancer Subnet.

 Let's create the security lists and rules.